danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Ideally this happens in a special type of physical space which is a concerthall.
 This is how recordings get made.
 Any infringement upon that fact is unthinkable to this imagined audience which holds these virtual beliefs.
-This is Zizek's efficacity as it gives me something to relate to when I'm making my music.
+This is Zizek's efficacity as it gave me something to relate to when I made the music for this project.

 [link to source](https://pastebin.com/LhnajViV)